Chaithra-lm/ShapeClassifierPyTorch/README.md

 ## Overview

+## Project Description:
+This project builds a synthetic dataset of geometric shapes (circles, squares, triangles) under varying size and rotation conditions, trains a deep learning model (ResNet-18) to classify the shapes, and evaluates its true generalization by holding out one condition (random size & rotation).
+The entire workflow—from data generation and preprocessing through model training, validation, and visualization—is orchestrated in a single interactive notebook (classifier.ipynb).

+## Overview

 This repository implements a complete pipeline for synthetic geometric shape classification using PyTorch, all contained within the `classifier.ipynb` notebook.
 You’ll find:

 ```